datacamp/authoring/docs/courses/exercises/multiple-choice-exercises/questions.md

 ### Asking trivial questions

-Multiple choice questions are naturally tend towards being easier than coding questions.
+Multiple choice questions naturally tend towards being easier than coding questions.
 This can be compounded be asking trivial questions, for example those with a "yes or no" response.

 ### Using obtuse grammar